TarangJ/100DaysOfCode/Day33/ReadMe.txt

  Function to find element in sorted array
  arr: input array
- N: size of array
+ n: size of array
- K: element to be searched
+ f: element to be searched